BecWagner/BecWagner.github.io/_posts/2018-12-31-Business-Travel.md

 ## Car Rentals vs Taxi vs UBER/Lyft

 I have to say the one area I've been really inconsistent is Cars.
 I rent from all of the car rentals.
-And recently I've gotten to the point that I don't like to even rent a car and just going with Lyft instead.
-I decided a year ago to vote with my dollars and use Lyft instead of UBER because of bad practices I was hearing about UBER.
+And recently I've gotten to the point that I don't like to even rent a car and just end up going with Lyft instead.
+I decided a year ago to vote with my dollars and use Lyft instead of UBER because of bad practices I was hearing.
 I've grabbed the occassional taxi, but in general find the ride services cheaper.
-So if you a quick $10 bonus for Lyft, there is even a [referral link for that](https://www.lyft.com/iei/BECKY81555).
+Check google maps and you can often see current rates for UBER/Lyft.
+So if you want a quick $10 bonus for Lyft, there is even a [referral link for that](https://www.lyft.com/iei/BECKY81555).

 ## Sit back and enjoy!